-- Upgrade and Rollback: after a software upgrade, it is possible to rollback to HDFS' state before the upgrade in case of unexpected problems. - Secondary Namenode: performs periodic checkpoints of the namespace and helps keep the size of file containing log of HDFS modifications within certain limits at the Namenode.
+- Upgrade and Rollback: after a software upgrade, it is possible to rollback to HDFS' state before the upgrade in case of unexpected problems. - Secondary Namenode: helps keep the size of file containing log of HDFS modification with in certain limit at the Namenode.